Weak containment of representation on topological groupoids: Abstract

 \section{Abstract}

-Let $G$ be a second-countable, locally compact Hausdorff groupoid equipped with a Haar system.
-This paper investigates the weak containment of continuous unitary representations of groupoids.
+Let $G$ be a second-countable, locally compact Hausdorff groupoid equipped with a Haar system $\lambda$.
+This paper investigates the weak containment of continuous unitary representations of groupoids, formulated in terms of Hilbert bundles over the unit space $G^{0}$.
 We show that both induction and inner tensor product of representations preserve weak containment.
 Additionally, we introduce the notion of a topological invariant mean on $G/H$ and explore its connection to amenability.
-With that, we establish a groupoid analogue of Greenleaf's theorem.
+We establish a groupoid analogue of Greenleaf's theorem.
 Finally, we provide independent results concerning the restriction of induced representations for continuous unitary representations of relatively clopen wide subgroupoids $H\subseteq G$ with discrete unit space and closed transitive wide subgroupoids of compact transitive groupoids.

 \keywords{Amenable Groupoids, Weak containment, inner tensor product, topological invariant mean} \subjclass{Primary 18B40, 22A22; Secondary 46L08}